 Trans 101 (beginner or intermediate)

 Different people may need different things, be it because of economic class, race, ability, age, identity, or ability, but all of us need to feel respected and included.
-This workshop discusses how to create inclusive spaces in our organizations and schools, break down possible obstacles, and offer a Q&A for specific concerns.
+This workshop discusses how to use radical activism and social justice when creating inclusive spaces in our organizations and schools, break down obstacles, and offer a Q & A to aid in organization-specific projects.